telerik/kendo-react/examples/kendo-react-marklogic-example/README.md

-# KendoReact Data Grid and Chart With MarkLogic
+# KendoReact Grid and Chart With MarkLogic

 A sample application that showcases how to Integrate MarkLogic and the KendoReact Grid with CRUD operations and a KendoReact Chart that displays  GeoJSON data.